 The participants were video recorded while accessing and engaging with the virtual environment.
-A portable usability lab designed by the University of Brighton enabled us to capture screen.
+A portable usability lab designed by the University of Brighton enabled us to capture audiovisual data in the community center.
+Two high-definition camcorders were strategically positioned: one to capture information about the physical use of computer equipment and navigational tools, and the other to capture the participants' engagement with, and response to, the scenario on the computer screen.
 A video scaler and recorder captured concurrent images from the computer screen.
 Data from all three streams were merged using Apple iMovie 09 (Apple, Cupertino, CA, USA) video-editing software and downloaded into NVivo version 8 (QRS International, Doncaster, Australia), where an annotated account of key events in each exposure video was prepared.